FNALLPC/statistics-das/setup.md

 >
 > you can use the defauly parameters: (Software Stack: 104a, Platform: CentOS 7 (gcc 11), Number of cores: 4, Memory: 8 GB, Spark cluster: None)
 </br>
-4. On the upper right corner, click on "New Terminal >_" button.
+4. On the upper right corner, click on "`New Terminal >_`" button.
 This opens a new tab with a terminal
 </br>
 5. In the terminal window, download the tutorials by typing:
 ```bash